-Printmaking: Monotype, Intaglio, Etching, Photogravure and Screenprinting
+Printmaking: Monotype, Intaglio, Etching, Photogravure, Paper Lithography and Screenprinting

 Monotype

-Wide Grass (2009)
+Wide Grass on XXX (2016)

 Polymer Intaglio

-Screenprint
+Unique Screenprint

 Monotype

-Description: inmbul1a Monotypes are one-of-a-kind prints.
+inmbul1a Monotypes are one-of-a-kind prints.

 I produce monotypes by making a design on a flat smooth surface (a "plate") and then printing the design on a piece of paper using a hand-operated etching press to transfer the design from the plate to the paper.